 The course is suitable for anyone who has an interest in cooking, or would like to learn to cook to a high standard.
 The course is focused heavily on practical outcomes.
-Due to the nature of the course, there will be cost involved due to buying of ingredients.
+Due to the nature of the course, there will be cost involved due to buying of ingredients, this is a termly cost.